April 26-30, 2019 Story by Jason Hummel

-We left camp mid-morning, once the snow had softened, and contoured 1.25 miles from camp on the 5200’ moraine to the 4700’ valley between the main and East Peak of Mt.
+We left camp mid-morning and contoured 1.25 miles from camp on the 5200’ moraine to the 4700’ valley between the main and East Peak of Mt.
 Anderson.
-The entire way was snow and in great condition.
-Years-old avalanche remains we had seen two days before was viewed from above.
-The carnage left massive trees bent over, similar in appearance to the Mt.
-Saint Helens forests soon after the eruption.
+Years-old avalanche remains seen two days before were viewed from above.
+The carnage left massive trees bent over, similar in appearance to the forests after Mt.
+Saint Helens erupted.
 The destructive path was a mile and a half long, descending 4000 vertical feet from Anderson’s upper slopes to its valley bottom.

 The climb over the unnamed col above the Hanging Glacier was pleasant travel.
 A cornice hung over the otherside, which could be bypassed to either side.
 After putting on skis, we skied nonstop, and charged the entire way to the valley floor (~4400’) where fresh glacier water was contaminated by Crystal Light kool-aid and we sunbathed like walruses on the river rocks.

 We returned back to the col and decided to ski from the highest skiable point on the East Peak of Mt.
 Anderson, getting to within a few feet below the summit on two different aspects, before we decided that it was as high as we could get.
 From there, we skied the SW Face back to our traverse and to camp.